 EXTRA CURRICULAR ACTIVITIES

 The school has a policy whereby it intends developing each learner in a holistic manner, therefore, a wide range of extra-curricular activities are offered.
 While it is not the intension of the school to force any learner to participate in this programme, all learners are strongly encouraged to participate in at least one sports code per year, but preferably, one code per term.
 Part of the school’s ethos is for learners to develop a life-skill in the form of commitment to what one commits to.
 It is therefore, expected of a learner to commit him/her-self to the practices and matches associated with the code of their choice.
 After all, the school goes to great lengths to arrange coaches, fixtures as well as support mechanisms to ensure a productive and meaningful sporting season.
-The extra-curricular programme includes, but is not limited to: Art Club, Athletics, Chess, Choir in seasons, Cricket, Cross-Country, Drama, Hockey for boys and girls, Scripture Union, School Plays, Soccer and Swimming.
+The extra-curricular programme includes, but is not limited to: Art Club, Athletics, Chess, Choir in seasons, Cricket, Rugby, Cross-Country, Drama, Hockey for boys and girls, Scripture Union, School Plays, Soccer and Swimming.

 Fixtures are played on a regular basis against local schools, as well as some in the country such as Eston, Greytown, Ixopo and Richmond.
 During the swimming season, an annual Inter-House Gala is hosted together with some mini Inter-School Galas.